nkini/CMPS128-DistributedSystems/HW2/HW2-spec.md

 ### Instructions

-Start with going over this post: https://piazza.com/class/ilzil5nx6mb2n8?cid=76
+Start with going over this post: https://piazza.com/class/ilzil5nx6mb2n8?cid=76 and this post  https://piazza.com/class/ilzil5nx6mb2n8?cid=80 - The latter says, you are expected to implement *your own* key value store, and not use an existing key value store such as Redis, Couch, Mongo etc.

 For your second project you will implement a REST-accessible Key-value store (KVS).
 This piece of infrastructure will form the foundation of all future projects, which will extend it to become fault-tolerance and scalable.